J.D., magna cum laude, University of Miami School of Law

 B.S., summa cum laude, University of Central Florida.

 Jessica Gabel Cino, associate dean for academic affairs and full professor of law, teaches courses on evidence, forensic evidence, forensic medicine, contracts, and bankruptcy.
 Her primary research focuses on the intersection of law and science and advances in forensic science practices and investigative technologies.

 Cino received her J.D., magna cum laude, from the University of Miami School of Law and her B.S., summa cum laude, from the University of Central Florida.
 While in law school, she co-founded and served as the executive director for the Wrongful Convictions Project, which assisted defendants with claims of actual innocence.
 She received Miami Law’s inaugural Public Service Award for her work on the Project.

 Prior to joining Georgia State Law, she clerked for Judge Peter T. Fay of the U.S. Court of Appeals for the 11th Circuit.
 She then practiced law with Covington & Burling LLP in San Francisco, focusing on white collar crime, bankruptcy, and pro bono death penalty work.
-While at Covington, Cino taught classes at the University of California Hastings School of the Law.
+During her practice in San Francisco, Cino taught classes at the University of California Hastings School of the Law.

 Cino has received the Maleski Award for Teaching Excellence (2014), been named “40 Under 40 Rising Star” by the Fulton County Daily Report and ALM Media.
 She also was selected as Georgia State University’s inaugural “Women Inspire” lecturer (2014).
 In 2009, Cino received the American Bar Association’s Kathryn R. Heidt Memorial Award for her service, scholarship and practice, and in 2010 received a publication award from the American Bankruptcy Institute.